-The Board currently consists of eleven directors divided into three classes.
-This classified Board structure is one of the specific requirements imposed by the Blue Cross and Blue Shield Association ("BCBSA") in license agreements with all Blue Cross Blue Shield licensees, including us.
+The Board currently consists of ten directors divided into three classes.
+This classified Board structure is one of the specific requirements imposed by the BCBSA in license agreements with all Blue Cross Blue Shield licensees, including us.
 The term of one class of directors expires each year.
 Generally, each director serves until the annual meeting of shareholders held in the year that is three years after such director's election and until such director's successor is elected and has qualified.
 In addition, directors are no longer eligible for election after reaching 72 years of age.

 Our Articles of Incorporation provide that the total number of directors should be divided into three classes with each class containing approximately one-third of the total directors.
-Currently, the classes of 2018 and 2019 contain four directors each, and the class of 2020 contains three directors.
+Currently, the classes of 2019 and 2020 contain three directors each, and the class of 2021 contains four directors.

-It is the intention of the persons named in the accompanying form of proxy to vote such proxy for the election to the Board of Lewis Hay, III, Julie A. Hill, Antonio F. Neri, and Ramiro G. Peru.
+It is the intention of the persons named in the accompanying form of proxy to vote such proxy for the election to the Board of Bahija Jallal and Elizabeth E. Tallett.
+Mr. Schaefer is not eligible for election, having reached 72 years of age, so only two directors have been nominated for election to hold office for a term to expire at the 2022 annual meeting.
 Each of the nominees for director is presently a director and each has consented to being named as a nominee in this proxy statement and has indicated a willingness to serve if elected.
 However, if any such person is unable or unwilling to accept nomination or election, it is the intention of the persons named in the accompanying form of proxy to nominate such other person as director as they may in their discretion determine, in which event the shares will be voted for such other person.